thenewdarling/Spellbook/Class Features/Artificer Infusions.md

 Artificer infusions are extraordinary processes that rapidly turn a nonmagical object into a magic item.
-The description of each of the following infusions details the type of object that can receive it, along with whether the resulting magic item requires attunement.
+The description of each of the following infusions details the type of object that can receive it, along with whether the resulting magic item requires [[Attunement]].

 Some infusions specify a minimum artificer level.
 You can't learn such an infusion until you are at least that level.